-The UNDAF should emerge from a consensus between the UN and the government while taking into account the views
+The UNDAF should emerge from a consensus between the UN and the government while taking into account the views of other societal actors.
+The UNDAF has to be formally signed off by the government.

-♂ Advantages:
+Advantages:

-• Main donor coordination mechanism of the UN.
+· Main donor coordination mechanism of the UN.

 - These documents often heavily rely on pre-existing analyses and data, and the production is limited by deadlines and available resources.
 But "in-depth analysis of the root causes of conflict and the identification of mitigating measures require a wide consultative process with all relevant stakeholders, as well as consensus on common approaches to achieving sustainable peace and development.
-Such a timeand labour-intensive process can overwhelm the CCA/UNDAF preparation process" (UNSSC 2005: 7). - "UNDAF drafters nearly always from the in-country UN System tend to be torn between discreet language in order to ensure government buy-in, and robust language to ensure 'quality' vis-à-vis the donor community" (Rose 2005: 3).
+Such a time-and labour-intensive process can overwhelm the CCA/UNDAF preparation process" (UNSSC 2005: 7). - "UNDAF drafters nearly always from the in-country UN System tend to be torn between discreet language in order to ensure government buy-in, and robust language to ensure 'quality' vis-à-vis the donor community" (Rose 2005: 3).